i-najar/thrift-site/README.md

 ## Overview

 Hi!
 This is a little demo of an online thrift store I used to familiarize myself with Next.js, TypeScript, Tailwind, and ShadCN UI.
-* Note this is a work in progress and will be updated periodically.
+(Note this is a work in progress and will be updated periodically).

 ![Landing Page](https://github.com/i-najar/thrift-site/blob/main/threadbaresc.png)